-While the recently revealed Luminox Essential Gear collection was designed for the pros wearing guns, night vision goggles and flak jackets, the new Luminox Sentry line was designed primarily for the civilians craving for the affordable watches with almost eternal (in terms of human life, at least) tritium tube lighting and cool military styling.
+While the recently revealed Essential Gear collection was designed for the pros wearing guns, night vision goggles and flak jackets, the 2010 Luminox Sentry line was intended primarily for the civilians craving for the affordable watches with almost eternal (in terms of human life, at least) tritium tube lighting and cool military styling.

-As usual for the Luminox’s ‘tactical’ line, the watches are offered in carbon-reinforced polymer cases fitted with polyurethane straps and featuring the usual unidirectional rotating bezels with a 60-minue scale on them.
+As usual for the Luminox’s ‘tactical’ line, the collection is offered in carbon-reinforced polymer cases fitted with polyurethane straps and featuring the usual unidirectional rotating bezels with a 60-minute scale on them.

-Sporting a set of bold Arabic numerals accompanied by six light-emitting LLT tritium tubes serving as hour markers and two more tubes installed into the hour and minute hands, the watch is perfectly legible both during the day and at night.
-Just what you need from this type of timekeeper: no nonsense, no fancy decor, just business.
+Sporting a set of bold Arabic numerals accompanied by six light-emitting LLT tritium tubes serving as hour markers and two more tubes installed into the hour and minute hands, the dial is perfectly legible both during the day and at night.
+Just what you need from this type of timekeeper: no-nonsense, no fancy decor, just business.

-Trying to sell as many watches as practically possible, Luminox priced the Sentry watches at ridiculously low $255 USD (recommended price, but you’ll probably be able to fine one at a lower price on eBay) putting them among the most affordable yet quality watches available on the U.S. market.
+Trying to sell as many watches as practically possible, Luminox priced the Sentry at ridiculously low $255 (recommended price, but you’ll probably be able to find one at a lower price on eBay) putting them among the most affordable yet quality watches available on the U.S. market.

-Made of 316L stainless steel, members of Luminox Sentry collection seem to be completely smooth so setting time and date may become a real hassle, especially if your hands tend to sweat.
-Still, I must admit that the Sentry makes a very good impression: an almost perfect tool watch for professionals.
+Made of 316L stainless steel, the crowns that the Sentry collection is equipped with are a bit too smooth to handle so setting time and date may become a real hassle, especially if your hands tend to sweat.
+Still, I must admit that the Sentry makes a good impression: an almost perfect tool for professionals.

 Luminox Sentry collection specification